MicrosoftDocs/SupportArticles-docs/support/sql/connect/timeout-expired-error.md

         - If you use SQL Server Management Studio (SSMS), select the **Connection Properties** tab in the **Connect to Server** dialog box, and set **Connection time-out setting** to a higher value.

-    1. If the connection eventually succeeds, it is a network issue.
+    1. If the connection eventually succeeds, it's a network issue.
 You need to work with your network administrator to resolve the issue.
-After it is resolved, you can revert to default settings in your application.
+After it's resolved, you can revert to default settings in your application.

         > [!NOTE]
         > Increasing the connection timeout in the application is a possible method, but it isn't a long-term resolution.
 This is because the connection occurs quickly (usually within a few milliseconds) when you try to connect to a data source.